devkimchi/Key-Vault-from-Logic-Apps/README.md

 # Key Vault from Logic Apps #

-This provides a sample code that Azure Logic App can access to Key Vault using Managed Identity.
+This provides a sample code that [Azure Logic App can access to Key Vault using Managed Identity](https://docs.microsoft.com/en-us/azure/logic-apps/create-managed-service-identity).

 ## Getting Started ##

-The ARM template consists of two resources &nbsp; Logic App and Key Vault.
+The ARM template consists of two resources &ndash; Logic App and Key Vault.

 ### Deployment through Azure Portal ###